apache/druid/docs/operations/security-overview.md

 Cluster to client:
 1. Druid authenticates with the client based on the configured authenticator.
-2. Druid only executes queries when an authorizer grants permission.
+2. Druid only performs actions when an authorizer grants permission.
 The default configuration is `allowAll authorizer`.